 Roughly every 12 hours, new rainfall forecast information would be available from the BoM.
 At this point in time, replace all of the rainfall forecast with the revised forecast and return to step 1, above.

 It should be noted that timing and location errors in rainfall forecasts can contribute significantly to the overall errors that have been observed in forecast rainfall.
-It is possible that the rainfall forecast total, for example across a 24 hour period, could be correct but the forecast rainfall could occur too late in the forecast period, resulting in “double counting” of the rain on ground (early in the period) and the forecast rainfall (later in the period).
+It is possible that the rainfall forecast total, for example across a 24-hour period, could be correct but the forecast rainfall could occur too late in the forecast period, resulting in “double counting” of the rain on ground (early in the period) and the forecast rainfall (later in the period).
 Conversely, a rainfall forecast may occur to early in the forecast period, resulting in “missing” forecast rainfall over-written by low rain on ground early in the forecast period.
 It is difficult to provide general guidance on how these situations should be addressed.

 Reservoir release planning